nicsuzor/wikijuris/ausip/patent-infringement.markdown

 There can also be implied licences, for example a purchaser's right to use a patented product, or a purchaser's right to repair a patented product.
 Such uses will not breach the patent.

 Compulsory licences also exist under the //Act//.
 A court application is required to evoke compulsory licenses.
-These arise where a patentee has failed to exploit the patent in the patent territory. [^REPLACEMEss1332135and144ENDREPLACE]
+These arise where a patentee has failed to exploit the patent in the patent territory. [^AUTOREPLACEDss1332135and144ENDREPLACE]
-[^REPLACEMEss1332135and144ENDREPLACE]: ss 133(2), 135 and 144
+[^AUTOREPLACEDss1332135and144ENDREPLACE]: ss 133(2), 135 and 144

 **Exclusive Licences**

-An exclusive licensee may commence infringement proceedings. [^REPLACEMEs1201ENDREPLACE]
+An exclusive licensee may commence infringement proceedings. [^AUTOREPLACEDs1201ENDREPLACE]
-[^REPLACEMEs1201ENDREPLACE]: s 120(1)
+[^AUTOREPLACEDs1201ENDREPLACE]: s 120(1)
- The licensee must join the patentee as a party as co-plaintiff (joint legal representation) or as a defendant. [^REPLACEMEs1202ENDREPLACE]
+ The licensee must join the patentee as a party as co-plaintiff (joint legal representation) or as a defendant. [^AUTOREPLACEDs1202ENDREPLACE]
-[^REPLACEMEs1202ENDREPLACE]: s 120(2)
+[^AUTOREPLACEDs1202ENDREPLACE]: s 120(2)

-An exclusive licensee means a licensee under a licence granted by the patentee and conferring on the licensee, or on the licensee and persons authorised by the licensee, the right to exploit the patented invention throughout the patent area to the exclusion of the patentee and all other persons. [^REPLACEMEExparteBritishNylonSpinners1963109CLR336ENDREPLACE]
+An exclusive licensee means a licensee under a licence granted by the patentee and conferring on the licensee, or on the licensee and persons authorised by the licensee, the right to exploit the patented invention throughout the patent area to the exclusion of the patentee and all other persons. [^AUTOREPLACEDExparteBritishNylonSpinners1963109CLR336ENDREPLACE]
-[^REPLACEMEExparteBritishNylonSpinners1963109CLR336ENDREPLACE]: *Ex parte British Nylon Spinners* (1963) 109 CLR 336
+[^AUTOREPLACEDExparteBritishNylonSpinners1963109CLR336ENDREPLACE]: *Ex parte British Nylon Spinners* (1963) 109 CLR 336

-Multiple exclusive licenses for patents in respect of different uses of the invention are not permitted. [^REPLACEMEBristolMyersSquibbCompanyvApotexPtyLtdNo52013FCA1114425439perYatesJENDREPLACE]
+Multiple exclusive licenses for patents in respect of different uses of the invention are not permitted. [^AUTOREPLACEDBristolMyersSquibbCompanyvApotexPtyLtdNo52013FCA1114425439perYatesJENDREPLACE]
-[^REPLACEMEBristolMyersSquibbCompanyvApotexPtyLtdNo52013FCA1114425439perYatesJENDREPLACE]: *Bristol-Myers Squibb Company v Apotex Pty Ltd (No 5)* [2013] FCA 1114, [425]-[439] per Yates J
+[^AUTOREPLACEDBristolMyersSquibbCompanyvApotexPtyLtdNo52013FCA1114425439perYatesJENDREPLACE]: *Bristol-Myers Squibb Company v Apotex Pty Ltd (No 5)* [2013] FCA 1114, [425]-[439] per Yates J

 ## Infringement

 Patent infringement proceedings are outlined in s120 of the //Act//.
-Proceedings can be commenced by a patentee or exclusive licensee, although an exclusive licensee must join the patentee as a defendant or plaintiff. [^REPLACEMEs1202ENDREPLACE]
+Proceedings can be commenced by a patentee or exclusive licensee, although an exclusive licensee must join the patentee as a defendant or plaintiff. [^AUTOREPLACEDs1202ENDREPLACE]
-[^REPLACEMEs1202ENDREPLACE]: s120(2
+[^AUTOREPLACEDs1202ENDREPLACE]: s120(2
 ) 'Infringement' is not defined by the //Act// however is considered to occur when a person exercises one of the exclusive rights of the patentee without their consent.
 The concepts of knowledge and intent are not elements of patent infringement.
 Infringement depends purely on whether a person other than the patentee, licensee or someone authorised is exploiting the exclusive rights of the patentee.

-As noted previously, the exclusive rights of the patentee are to exploit the invention; including using, selling or making the invention [^REPLACEMEs13Sch1ENDREPLACE]
+As noted previously, the exclusive rights of the patentee are to exploit the invention; including using, selling or making the invention [^AUTOREPLACEDs13Sch1ENDREPLACE]
-[^REPLACEMEs13Sch1ENDREPLACE]: s 13, Sch 1
+[^AUTOREPLACEDs13Sch1ENDREPLACE]: s 13, Sch 1
 .
-These exclusive rights commence on publication of the complete specification. [^REPLACEMEs571ENDREPLACE]
+These exclusive rights commence on publication of the complete specification. [^AUTOREPLACEDs571ENDREPLACE]
-[^REPLACEMEs571ENDREPLACE]: s 57(1)
+[^AUTOREPLACEDs571ENDREPLACE]: s 57(1)
- Infringement proceedings can only be commenced once the patent is granted. [^REPLACEMEs573ENDREPLACE]
+ Infringement proceedings can only be commenced once the patent is granted. [^AUTOREPLACEDs573ENDREPLACE]
-[^REPLACEMEs573ENDREPLACE]: s 57(3)
+[^AUTOREPLACEDs573ENDREPLACE]: s 57(3)

-Proceedings must be started within the later of 3 years of the patent being granted, or 6 years from the date of the infringing act.  [^REPLACEMEs1204ENDREPLACE]
+Proceedings must be started within the later of 3 years of the patent being granted, or 6 years from the date of the infringing act.  [^AUTOREPLACEDs1204ENDREPLACE]
-[^REPLACEMEs1204ENDREPLACE]: s 120(4)
+[^AUTOREPLACEDs1204ENDREPLACE]: s 120(4)

 ### Test for Infringement
-The test for infringement is whether all essential integers (elements) of the patent have been taken - this is a question of fact. [^REPLACEMERodiWienenbergerAGvHenryShowellLtdENDREPLACE]
+The test for infringement is whether all essential integers (elements) of the patent have been taken - this is a question of fact. [^AUTOREPLACEDRodiWienenbergerAGvHenryShowellLtdENDREPLACE]
-[^REPLACEMERodiWienenbergerAGvHenryShowellLtdENDREPLACE]: *Rodi & Wienenberger AG v Henry Showell Ltd* A literal interpretation of the patent claims will not always suffice. [^REPLACEMEPopulinvHBNomineesPtyLtdENDREPLACE]
+[^AUTOREPLACEDRodiWienenbergerAGvHenryShowellLtdENDREPLACE]: *Rodi & Wienenberger AG v Henry Showell Ltd* A literal interpretation of the patent claims will not always suffice. [^AUTOREPLACEDPopulinvHBNomineesPtyLtdENDREPLACE]
-[^REPLACEMEPopulinvHBNomineesPtyLtdENDREPLACE]: *Populin v HB Nominees Pty Ltd* This is known as the 'pith and marrow' (purposive) approach.
+[^AUTOREPLACEDPopulinvHBNomineesPtyLtdENDREPLACE]: *Populin v HB Nominees Pty Ltd* This is known as the 'pith and marrow' (purposive) approach.

 #### Pith and Marrow

-The pith and marrow refers to the 'essence and substance' of the invention. [^REPLACEMEClarkvAdie187510ChApp667ENDREPLACE]
+The pith and marrow refers to the 'essence and substance' of the invention. [^AUTOREPLACEDClarkvAdie187510ChApp667ENDREPLACE]
-[^REPLACEMEClarkvAdie187510ChApp667ENDREPLACE]: //Clark v Adie// (1875) 10 Ch App 667
+[^AUTOREPLACEDClarkvAdie187510ChApp667ENDREPLACE]: //Clark v Adie// (1875) 10 Ch App 667
- Whilst this phrase is rarely used in modern patent law cases, the phrase is intended to refer to the "novel features only that [the patentee] claims to be essential", these are the essential integers of the patent claim. [^REPLACEMECatnicComponentsLtdvHillSmithLtd1982RPC183243FreseniusMedicalCareAustraliaPtyLtdvGambroPtyLtd200567IPR230245ENDREPLACE]
+ Whilst this phrase is rarely used in modern patent law cases, the phrase is intended to refer to the "novel features only that [the patentee] claims to be essential", these are the essential integers of the patent claim. [^AUTOREPLACEDCatnicComponentsLtdvHillSmithLtd1982RPC183243FreseniusMedicalCareAustraliaPtyLtdvGambroPtyLtd200567IPR230245ENDREPLACE]
-[^REPLACEMECatnicComponentsLtdvHillSmithLtd1982RPC183243FreseniusMedicalCareAustraliaPtyLtdvGambroPtyLtd200567IPR230245ENDREPLACE]:  //Catnic Components Ltd v Hill & Smith Ltd// [1982] RPC 183, 243; //Fresenius Medical Care Australia Pty Ltd v Gambro Pty Ltd// (2005) 67 IPR 230, 245
+[^AUTOREPLACEDCatnicComponentsLtdvHillSmithLtd1982RPC183243FreseniusMedicalCareAustraliaPtyLtdvGambroPtyLtd200567IPR230245ENDREPLACE]:  //Catnic Components Ltd v Hill & Smith Ltd// [1982] RPC 183, 243; //Fresenius Medical Care Australia Pty Ltd v Gambro Pty Ltd// (2005) 67 IPR 230, 245